Ewicks/advanced-banking-system-proj-3/TESTING.md

             user_one_portfolio.display_crypto_portfolio()
 ```

-- I needed to extract the cryptocurrency abbreiviated names from the data the API fetched.
+- I needed to extract the cryptocurrency abbreviated names from the data the API fetched.
 As seen below

 ![data](documentation/images/data.png)